python-code-level/python-101/basics-0.rst

 Summary review and reminders (cards)

-- scalar, a data type that has a single value
+- scalar, a data type that has a single value (so an integer of a float, not a data structure like an array)
 - natural numbers and factorials
 - recursion
 - modifying list within functions, scope of impacts